 Why you should avoid button pusher photographers

-In one of my previous articles, I talk about how important rapport is between the photographer and client in determining the success of your lifestyle portrait session.
+Previously, I've talked about how important rapport is between the photographer and client during a lifestyle portrait session.

 But, that’s not the only important factor beyond their portfolio and price tag that you need to keep in mind.

 You also need to figure out if the photographer is simply a button pusher or a collaboration partner in your success.